Ayushk4/Ayushk4.github.io/pages/index.md

 <h4 style="text-indent:-0.0em;font-weight:bold">News!</h4>

-- **November 2020:** I will be giving an oral presentation for my work accepted to EMNLP 2020, Workshop.
+- **November 2020:** I will be giving an oral presentation for my work accepted at EMNLP 2020, Workshop.
 - **October 2020:** 2 papers accepted at EMNLP 2020, Workshops.
 - **September 2020:** Ranked 1st at the leaderboard for EMNLP 2020, W-NUT workshop Shared Task 3 on Extracting COVID Events from tweets.
 - **August 2020:** I have been selected to attend the <a href="https://sites.google.com/view/aisummerschool2020">Google AI Research</a> School, 2020 for Natural Language Understanding Track.